Education Research Current About VU Amsterdam NL

 Dennis van 't Ent

 Dennis van 't Ents research interest lies in investigating individual differences in brain structure and function and how these differences relate to individual variation in behavioural characteristics.
 To this end, he collects and analyses neuroimaging data (obtained primarily through Magnetic Resonance Imaging (MRI)) in genetically informative samples from monozygotic and dizygotic twins and additional relatives.
 In terms of the merits of this work, he particularly likes to highlight the results of collaborations with international consortia (such as the ENIGMA consortium).
 Combining genome, brain and behaviour data from research institutes around the world results in large datasets with increased statistical power to find relevant differences.
 Large-sample studies powered by these collaborative efforts have provided important insights into the genetics of brain structure and function and the biological pathways of behavioural differences and neurological and psychiatric diseases.
-Van 't Ent is a coordinator and teacher of various courses in the VU's bachelors degree program in psychology.
-For the research master Genes in Behaviour and Health he is involved in the coordination and teaching of the 1st year course Brain Imaging genetics.
+Van 't Ent is a coordinator and teacher of various courses in the VU's Bachelors degree program in Psychology as well as director of the Bachelor Psychology program.
+For the Research Master Genes in Behaviour and health he is involved in the coordination and teaching of the 1st year course Brain Imaging Genetics.

 Dennis van 't Ent